What are Letters of Administration?

 Letters of administration are issued in a formal administration, when a decedent died without a will, or when the will is invalid or does not name a personal representative.
 In these cases, the court will appoint a personal representative to administer the estate through a formal administration of probate.

 To obtain letters of administration, the person seeking to be appointed as personal representative must file a petition with the court and provide certain information, such as the decedent's name, date of death, and a list of the decedent's assets and debts.
 The court will review the petition and, if it is granted, will issue letters of administration appointing the personal representative to administer the estate.
+The letters of administration grant the personal representative numerous duties and powers, in order to finalize the administration of probate.
+Florida Statutes Chapter 733, provides the statutory duties of a Personal Representative.
+A well articulated last will and testament, may expand the duties and powers provided to a personal representative, by the testator or decedent.

 It is important to note that the personal representative has a legal duty to act in the best interests of the estate and its beneficiaries and must follow all relevant laws and procedures when administering the estate.